Who Framed Roger Rabbit: Cancelled sequel

 Spielberg discussed a sequel in 1989 with J. J. Abrams as writer and Zemeckis as producer.
 Abrams' outline was eventually abandoned.
-Nat Mauldin was hired to write a prequel titled Roger Rabbit: The Toon Platoon, set in 1941 to 1943.
-Similar to the previous film, Toon Platoon featured many cameo appearances by characters from The Golden Age of American Animation.
+Nat Mauldin was hired to write a prequel titled Roger Rabbit: The Toon Platoon, set from 1941 to 1943.
+Similar to the previous film, Toon Platoon featured many cameo appearances by characters from the golden age of American animation.
 It began with Roger Rabbit's early years, living on a farm in the midwestern United States.
 With human Ritchie Davenport, Roger travels west to seek his mother, in the process meeting Jessica Krupnick (his future wife), a struggling Hollywood actress.
 While Roger and Ritchie are enlisting in the Army, Jessica is kidnapped and forced to make pro-Nazi German broadcasts.
 Roger and Ritchie must save her by going into Nazi-occupied Europe accompanied by several other Toons in their Army platoon.
 After their triumph, Roger and Ritchie are given a Hollywood Boulevard parade, and Roger is finally reunited with his mother, and his father, Bugs Bunny.

 Mauldin later retitled his script Who Discovered Roger Rabbit.
 Spielberg left the project when deciding he could not satirize Nazis after directing Schindler's List.
 Eisner commissioned a rewrite in 1997 with Sherri Stoner and Deanna Oliver.
 Although they kept Roger's search for his mother, Stoner and Oliver replaced the WWII subplot with Roger's inadvertent rise to stardom on Broadway and Hollywood.
-Disney was impressed and Alan Menken was hired to write five songs for the film and offered his services as executive producer.
+Disney was impressed and Alan Menken was hired along with Glenn Slater to write five songs for the film and offered his services as executive producer.
 One of the songs, "This Only Happens in the Movies", was recorded in 2008 on the debut album of Broadway actress Kerry Butler.
 Eric Goldberg was set to be the new animation director, and began to redesign Roger's new character appearance.